Leeds has an abundance of mighty fine steak restaurants and it’s time you tried them all…

 3. Restaurant Bar and Grill

 Based in The Old Post Office building, a fitting home for one of the most luxurious steakhouses in Leeds, Restaurant Bar and Grill is a must for carnivores.
 Most of their beef is sourced locally, from right here in the British Isles, but they’ve also brought in a few very special cuts from Rangers Valley in Australia and Kansas in the USA.
 Want to go all out?
-Their 35 day aged cote du boeuf and t-bone are incredible, but our advice is grab a pal and order the Chateaubriand or Tomahawk.
+Their bone-in prime rib and porterhouse steak are incredible, but our advice is to grab a pal and order the Chateaubriand.

 Gaucho is built on the philosophy that the finest steaks come from the renowned ranches of Argentina – and once you’ve tried it, you might well agree.
-There are four main cuts to choose from – lomo (fillet), ancho (rib eye), chorizo (sirloin) and cuadril (rump), although they also have a selection of lesser known cuts like tender flank and marbled skirt.
-If you want to go all out, the cinta de ancho is the hallmark of this Argentinian restaurant.
+There are four main cuts to choose from – lomo (fillet), ancho (rib eye), chorizo (sirloin) and cuadril (rump), although they also have a selection of lesser-known cuts like tender flank and marbled skirt.
+They’ve turned service into an artform here, so you’ll get a lesson in steak before you eat, and if you come on a Monday night, you can bring your own bottle.

 Gaucho, 21-22 Park Row, Leeds, West Yorkshire, LS1 5JF.

 As one of the most respected restaurants in Leeds, you can rely on Crafthouse to cook you up an exceptional steak, all in the beautiful surroundings of their Trinity Leeds venue.
-At the centre of it all is their much lauded Josper Grill, which cooks the steaks over charcoal and wood creating a really unique flavour.
-Whether you’re tucking into the 21-day aged fillet or the 35-day aged sirloin, Crafthouse puts its own twist on steak and it’s absolutely scrumptious.
+At the centre of it all is their much-lauded Josper Grill, which cooks the steaks over charcoal and wood creating a really unique flavour.
+Whether you’re tucking into the 28-day dry aged fillet or the 45-day dry aged sirloin, Crafthouse puts its own twist on steak and it’s absolutely scrumptious.

 Crafthouse, Level 5, Trinity Leeds, 70 Boar Lane, Leeds, West Yorkshire, LS1 6HW.

 Blackhouse is one of the most popular steak restaurants in Leeds – and it’s easy to see why.
-From the classic Argentinean rib eye to Scotch Porterhouse double t-bone and 50-day aged Galician rump, they’ve taken the steakhouse experience to the next level.
-All their cuts are wet and dry aged for a minimum of 28 days and left to breathe for 24 hours, setting the standard, and promising a truly juicy steak.
+From the classic Australian Aberdeen Black Angus fillet to the English Longbone, AKA the Tomahawk, they’ve taken the steakhouse experience to the next level.
+All their cuts are wet and dry-aged for a minimum of 28 days and left to breathe for 24 hours in their Himalyan rock salt chamber, setting the standard, and promising a truly juicy steak.

 Blackhouse Grill On the Square, 31-33 East Parade, Leeds, West Yorkshire, LS1 5PS.

-Estabulo, 3 St Peter’s Square, Leeds, West Yorkshire, LS9 8AQ.
+Estabulo, 3 St Peter’s Square, Leeds, West Yorkshire, LS9 8AQ & The Light, 22 The Headrow, Leeds, West Yorkshire, LS1 8TL.

 Miller and Carter pride themselves on the quality of their meat.
 Their 30-day aged British beef is brought in from a handpicked collection of sustainable farms and served up in their little Leeds steakhouse.
-On the bone or off it, they have a massive range for you to choose from.
-Keep it simple with the bistro rump, treat yourself to something special like their 50-day wet aged, grain fed rib eye or go all out with the huge 30oz long bone tomahawk to share – the choice is yours.
+On the bone or off, they have a massive range for you to choose from.
+Keep it simple with the bistro rump, treat yourself to something special like their 50-day wet-aged, grain-fed rib eye or go all out with the huge 30-ounce long bone tomahawk to share – the choice is yours.

 Miller and Carter, 56-58 The Headrow, Leeds, West Yorkshire, LS1 8TL.